Frequently Asked Questions (FAQs)

 What if counseling isn't working?

-If we both deem that therapy is not working, we will have an open discussion about goals and what may not be working.
-At that time, the necessary changes may be made in my approach to therapy with you and/or your child.
+If we both deem that therapy/parental support is not working, we will have an open discussion about goals and what may not be working.
+At that time, the necessary changes may be made in my approach to therapy/support.
 If however, another level of support or expertise is needed and it is out of my scope of practice, I may then refer you to someone who is able to provide the level of support and/or expertise you require.

 What if I want to stop therapy before the recommendation?